collinalexbell/HackMatrix/game-design.md

 # City of Cybernetics

+## Essential Experience
+- Concious hackers
+- transform their own city
+- and become fully enlightened cyber soveriegns
+## Game Theme
+- Living in a crystal city filled with cybernetic organisms
+- Divine/magical power and hormony
+     beyond one's comprehension
+   is available to those who seek it
+       and learn to harmonize themselves
+           with the spirit of Wralda
+              and the love of other free people
 ## Story
 You are a cybernetician.
 We all are.
 Thats why we chose to live here, in the City of Cybernetics.